-Here, she met with a caring caseworker who listened to her situation, provided rental assistance paid directly to her landlord, and connected Kim with the agency’s extended casework program to work on stabilizing her situation and creating a plan to rebuild financial stability.
+Here, she met with a caring caseworker who listened to her situation, provided rental assistance paid directly to her landlord, and connected Kim with the agency’s Economic Mobility Program to work on stabilizing her situation and creating a plan to rebuild financial stability.

 “Just being able to walk out of here without having to stress about ‘how am I going to tell my kids, how am I going to get my things out when I can’t even lift anything while recovering from surgery, where are we going to go, all of the things’,” says Kim.
 “It was a lot of relief to know that we were able to stay in our home just because of that [small] blessing to some, but a big blessing to us.”